opsdroid/opsdroid/docs/matchers/watson.md

 # IBM Watson Matcher

+[IBM Watson](https://www.ibm.com/watson) is an NLP API for matching strings to [intents](https://cloud.ibm.com/docs/services/assistant?topic=assistant-intents).
+Intents are created on your assistant intent page.

 ## Configuring opsdroid

-In order to enable wit.ai skills, you must specify an `access-token` for your bot in the parsers section of the opsdroid configuration file.
+In order to enable Watson skills, you must specify an `access-token`, an `assistant-id` and a `gateway` for your bot in the parsers section of the opsdroid configuration file.
-You can find this `access-token` in the settings of your App under the name: `'Server Access Token: '`.
+You can find these informations inside your Assistant Settings under the `API Details`.
+Note that depending where your bot is located the gateway will be different, just use this.
+For example: `gateway-fra`.

 You can also set a `min-score` option to tell opsdroid to ignore any matches which score less than a given number between 0 and 1.
 The default for this is 0 which will match all messages.